abbyfriedman1/myawesomesemester26/_courses/course-04.md

 ---
 course_number: 4
-course_code: "COMM XXXX"
+course_code: "JMC 4334"
-course_title: "Course Title 4"
+course_title: "Communication Ethics"
-meeting_time: "TR 2:00–3:15 PM"
+meeting_time: "T/TR 12:30–1:45 PM"
-location: "Building Room ###"
+location: "Johnston Student Center 100"
-instructor_name: "Professor Name"
+instructor_name: "Robin Reed"
-instructor_title: "Assistant Professor"
+instructor_title: "Retired Journalist & News Reporter, and Professor of Practice"
-instructor_department: "Department Name"
+instructor_department: "Communication"
 ---

-_This is a placeholder page.
-Replace the front matter above with this course's real course code, title, meeting time, location, and your professor's name, title, and department.
-Then replace the section headings and body text below with your own research._

-## About this course
+## About Communication Ethics

 Write a short paragraph about the course itself: what it covers, why you're taking it, and what you're hoping to get out of it this semester.

-## About Professor Name
+## About Robin Reed

 Write a short bio paragraph about your professor: their academic background, what they teach, and anything else that gives your friends and family a sense of who